Training Course for School Teachers

-- KONNO Kenichi, Associate Professor
+- KONNO Kenichi, Assistant Professor

 The first and second year students are introduced to the elementary skills of drawing, painting, sculpture, visual design and crafts.
 Students are also required to learn and acquire a fair perspective over the history of both Japanese and Western arts.
 After the third year, individual studies are directed into the areas of creative art and topics of art education.
 Throughout the years, several occasions are provided for the students to work together with school children, thereby to practice some of the vocational aptitudes of art education.